COVID 19 update March 2022

 Always check that you have enough room, you may need to tell the leader to move over.

-Physically support the rider only when you have to, let them do as much as they can.
+Physically support the rider only when you have to, encourage them do as much as they can, we are aiming for independence.

 Keep checking that the rider is in the middle of the saddle and straight.